phisn/algebraic-server-reconciliation/docs/main.typ

     ),
   ),
   caption: [Player 1's y-position during collision as seen from their own perspective.
 The algebraic method (purple dashed) exhibits characteristic overcorrection, overshooting the server position (red solid) more dramatically than rollback reconciliation (blue dashed).]
-) <fig:exp2-y-moving>
+) <exp2-y-moving>

-Figure @fig:exp2-y-moving reveals the most distinctive characteristic of algebraic reconciliation under violated assumptions: systematic overcorrection.
+@fig:exp2-y-moving reveals the most distinctive characteristic of algebraic reconciliation under violated assumptions: systematic overcorrection.
 When the server's collision-induced y-displacement arrives at the client, the algebraic method applies this correction to a state that has already been predicting collision effects based on incomplete information.
 The result is a compounding of corrections that pushes the y-position beyond the server's value by approximately 20 units.
 This overcorrection gradually resolves as subsequent server updates arrive, but the pattern clearly shows the algebraic method struggling to handle state changes that depend on information not available during prediction.

-#let data_chart_1 = json("data/collision-y-observed-player-2.json")
-#figure(
-  lq.diagram(
-    width: 10cm,
-    title: "Other players X axis movement during collision",
-    legend: (position: top + right),

-    lq.plot(
-      data_chart_1.at("rollback_client_player-2.x"), data_chart_1.at("rollback_client_player-2.y"), label: "Rollback",
-      mark: "none", stroke: (paint: blue, thickness: 2pt, dash: "dashed") ),
-    lq.plot(
-      data_chart_1.at("algebraic_client_player-2.x"), data_chart_1.at("algebraic_client_player-2.y"), label: "Algebraic",
-      mark: "none", stroke: (paint: purple, thickness: 2pt, dash: "dashed") ),
-    lq.plot(
-      data_chart_1.at("override_server.x"), data_chart_1.at("override_server.y"), label: "Server Truth",
-      mark: "none", stroke: (paint: red, thickness: 2pt) ),
-  ),
-  caption: [Absolute y-position error from Player 1's perspective.
-The algebraic method (purple dashed) shows a characteristic double-peak pattern, with the second peak representing the overcorrection artifact unique to this reconciliation approach.]
-) <fig:exp2-y-diff-self>

-The error analysis in Figure @fig:exp2-y-diff-self provides crucial insight into the overcorrection mechanism.
-Both methods exhibit an initial error peak when the collision occurs without prediction, but algebraic reconciliation uniquely produces a second, smaller peak approximately 30 frames later.
-This secondary peak corresponds to the overcorrection being resolved as the server state confirms the players have separated.
-The double-peak pattern is pathognomonic of algebraic reconciliation's response to state-dependent dynamics: the method first overcorrects when applying delayed corrections to an already-evolved state, then must correct the overcorrection once the dependency resolves.

 #let data_chart_1 = json("data/collision-y-compare-player-1.json")
 #figure(